Employment in the UK: May 2025

 These statistics are labelled as "official statistics in development".
 Until September 2023, these were called "experimental statistics".
 Read more about the change in our Guide to official statistics in development.

 These statistics are based on information from the Labour Force Survey (LFS).
 The reweighting exercise has improved the coherence of our LFS estimates with workforce jobs (WFJ) and Pay As You Earn Real Time Information (PAYE RTI) estimates for periods from January to March 2019.
-The ongoing challenges with response rates and levels mean that LFS-based labour market statistics are now badged as official statistics in development until further review.
+Nonetheless, the ongoing challenges with response rates and levels mean that LFS-based labour market statistics are now badged as official statistics in development until further review.
 This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as accredited official statistics until OSR has reviewed them.

 Coronavirus (COVID-19)